B-Selssabil/TaskManager/README.md

 # taskManager

-This is a task manager app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a task manager app using Node.js, Express, Mongoose, EJS and some other packages.

 ### Usage